korayleigh/t3a2-a/README.md

 To best communicate each dish to the customer images will accompany each menu item, and each item can be clicked for more detailed description and specific details, such as ingredients, spiciness, and allergy information etc.

-Once a suitable dish is found, customers can then add it to their order, building up a full order for the table.
-Once finalised, they will view a summary of the items on their order, and be asked to confirm their order, after which it begins processing.
+Once a suitable dish is found, customers can then add it to their order, building up a full order for their group.
+Customers may be either dining in the restaurant, or making an order for pick-up, and the order process will gather this information.
+Once finalised, the customer will view a summary of the items on their order, and be asked to confirm their order, after which it begins processing.

-At this stage, payment for the order will still be handled manually, however in future versions of the application a payment gateway is planned.
+At this stage, payment for the order will still be handled manually, as per current process.
+For dine-in orders this is at the end of the meal, and for take-away orders at time of pick-up.
+However, in future versions of the application online payment is planned, as part of the finalisation of the order.

-While processing the status of the order can be monitored by the customer.
+After finalising the order, the customer can view an order summary and can monitor the status of the order as it is being prepared.

 ### Kitchen